 Contact a Texas Estate Planning Attorney for Assistance with Your Will

 It is imperative that individuals consult with an experienced attorney when creating their estate plans.
 Texas case law is rife with examples where courts are left to interpret seemingly ambiguous language.
 The Houston estate planning attorneys at McCulloch & Miller have extensive experience drafting comprehensive and legally binding estate planning documents.
 In addition to creating Texas estate plans, our attorneys assist in other matters such as asset protection for professionals and business owners, Medicaid applications, pension benefits for Texas veterans, and special needs planning.
-Contact our office at 713-597-7176 to schedule a free initial consultation with an attorney on our team.
+Contact our office at 713-597-7176 to schedule an initial consultation with an attorney on our team.